google/WebFundamentals/src/content/en/updates/2017/04/headless-chrome.md

 when your program is done.
 Best part is that it works cross-platform thanks to Node!

-The Lighthouse team is exploring a standalone package for `ChromeLauncher` with an improved API.
+Note: The Lighthouse team is exploring a standalone package for `ChromeLauncher` with an improved API.
 Let us know if you have [feedback](https://github.com/GoogleChrome/lighthouse/issues/2092).
-{: .note }

 By default, **`ChromeLauncher` will try to launch Chrome Canary** (if it's installed), but you can change that to manually select which Chrome to use.
 To